Skip to main content

 Other Grades

-• If there is an indication for earlier vaccination (between ages 10 and 11) then the provider submits, a letter/statement stating the reasons and provides that with the vaccine records (Section 665.280).
-Letter/statement to be honored by School Health Authorities and NOT submitted to IDPH for Review.
+• For Meningococcal Conjugate: if there is an indication for earlier vaccination (between ages 10 and 11), then the provider may submit a letter/statement stating the reasons and provides that with the vaccine records (Section 665.280).
+Letter/statement should be honored by school health authorities and NOT submitted to IDPH for review

-• For 12th grade entry: second dose on or after the 16th birthday and an interval of at least eight weeks after the first dose
+• Two doses of meningococcal conjugate vaccine, with the second dose administered on or after the child’s 16th birthday and at least eight weeks after the first dose.
+The second dose is not necessary if the first dose is administered on or after the child’s 16th birthday.